Training and support for local, beginning, and aspiring farmers who use sustainable growing practices.

-The GoFarm Incubator program mentors beginning farmers and breaks down barriers of entry into farming by providing access to land, infrastructure, technical assistance, classroom curriculum, and training.
+The GoFarm Incubator trains and mentors aspiring farmers and breaks down barriers of entry into farming by providing access to land, infrastructure, technical assistance, classroom curriculum, and training.

-The apprenticeship track is a two year program where apprentices manage their own farm plot and are taught how to develop and manage their own farm business from the ground up.
-They receive a sales avenue to sell through (GoFarm Local Food Share) as well as training on market channels and business planning.
-After two years in the program, we help apprentices establish independent, sustainable farms outside of the program.
+The apprenticeship is a two-year program where apprentices manage their own farm plot and are taught how to develop and manage their own farm business from the ground up.
+They receive classroom curriculum focused on what they need to know to start their own farm (business planning, crop planning, farm management, technical skills, financial management, etc.), as well as access to farmland, farmer mentorship, and a sales avenue to sell through (GoFarm Local Food Share).
+After two years in the program, we help apprentices establish their own independent, sustainable farms outside of the program.

-One of our areas of focus for the incubator program is to support veterans who are interested in farming.
-Though anyone is welcome to apply to become an apprentice, extern, or intern, we also work with the Denver Botanic Gardens - Chatfield to recruit veterans for the incubator program and ensure this community is being reached.
+The GoFarm Incubator focuses on supporting veterans who are interested in a career in farming.
+We partner with the Denver Botanic Gardens - Chatfield to recruit veterans into the program and ensure this community is being reached.

 This program provides local growers with access to necessary equipment without having to take on the burdens associated with ownership.
 With the ability to rent equipment at affordable prices, growers will be able to decrease their production costs and increase their return on investment.
 In addition, by sharing equipment across many different growers, the equipment will be well utilized, spending more time in the fields and less time sitting in storage.
 This program is a partnership between GoFarm and Jefferson Conservation District.